IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Duplicate Files
 ===============

-Beginning with Dataverse 5.0, the way Dataverse handles duplicate files is changing.
+Beginning with Dataverse 5.0, the way Dataverse handles duplicate files (filename and checksums) is changing to be more flexible.
 Specifically:

 - Files with the same checksum can be included in a dataset, even if the files are in the same directory.
 - Files with the same filename can be included in a dataset as long as the files are in different directory.
 - If a user attempts to add a file to a directory where a file already exists with that directory/filename combination, Dataverse will adjust the file path and names by adding "-1" or "-2" as applicable.
 This chance will be visible in the file table.
 - If the directory of a file is edited in such a way that would create a directory/filename combination that already exists, Dataverse will display an error.
-- If a user attempts to replace a file with another file that has the same checksum, a warning message will be displayed
+- If a user attempts to replace a file with another file that has the same checksum, a warning message will be displayed and the file will not be able to be replaced.

 File Previews